mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 # Contributing Guidelines

+# *NOTE* The v0.x branch is no longer actively maintained or tested.

+Only critical (i.e. security) bugs will be addressed.
+End-of-life for the v0.x series will be September, 2017.

 ## Introduction
 `mongo-perl-driver` is the official client-side driver for talking to MongoDB with Perl.
 It is free software released under the Apache 2.0 license and available on CPAN under the